-Sheryl WuDunn, the first Asian-American woman to win a Pulitzer Prize, is a co-founder of FullSky Partners, a consulting firm focusing on double-bottom line ventures mostly in healthcare and technology.
-She also helps run Kristof Farms, a young vineyard and cider apple orchard in Oregon.WuDunn is also co-author of five books, including Tightrope: Americans Reaching for Hope, about the challenges of the working class.
+WuDunn is the co-author of five books, including Tightrope: Americans Reaching for Hope, about the challenges of the working class.
 Previously, WuDunn was a vice president in the investment management division at Goldman, Sachs & Co., and has been a senior managing director at Mid-Market Securities, a FINRA-registered broker dealer.
-She also is one of a small handful of people who have worked at The New York Times both as an executive and journalist: in management roles in both the Strategic Planning and Circulation Sales departments at The Times; as editor for international markets, energy, and industry.
+She is also one of a small handful of people who have worked at The New York Times both as an executive and journalist: in management roles in both the Strategic Planning and Circulation Sales departments at The Times, and as editor for international markets, energy, and industry.
 She is a member of the Harvard University Board of Overseers, as well other boards including BayFirst Financial Corp, SSVR, and the Malcolm Wiener Center of Social Policy at the Harvard Kennedy School.
-She is also a former member of the Board of Trustees at Princeton and Cornell.
-WuDunn has a BA from Cornell, an MPA from Princeton, and an MBA from Harvard Business School.
+She is a former member of the boards of trustees at Princeton and Cornell.